pankhuridata/15_days_of_sql/README.md

 - Order of execution of a Query

 # Day 7 and Day 8
-- Subqueries
 - CASE statements
 - UNION & UNION ALL
+- Date Functions

 # Day 9
 -  Joining 3 or more tables